Services

 • Does it have enough outdoor space to accommodate children, gardening or space to unwind?

-• Does it have the potential to extend or add value to?
+• Does it have the potential for extensions to increase its value?

-• Does the location of the property allow you to commute to work, schools or shops?
+• Does the location of the property allow you reasonable travel times to work, schools or shops?

 When you start looking at properties on the open market, you should take your time and allow yourself to evaluate potential properties.
-There is no point rushing into a transaction or contract if it’s going to cause you stress later down the road - only purchase when you are ready too.
+There is no point rushing into a transaction or contract if it’s going to cause you stress later down the road—only make the purchase when you are 100% sure about it.

 Create a SWOT analysis

-Using a SWOT analysis allows you to get a wider perspective on owning the property and acts as an actionable plan.
-The analysis can also help switch perspectives on the negative aspects of the property, and turn them to positives.
+Using a SWOT analysis allows you to get a wider perspective on owning the property and gives you an actionable plan.
+The analysis can also help switch your perspectives on the negative aspects of the property and turn them into positives.

-From the SWOT analysis, it could come to your attention that the property has potential for a single storey extension in order to add more value to the property.
+From the SWOT analysis, it could come to your attention that the property has potential for a single-storey extension to add more value to the property.

 Alternatively, you may realise that the property’s value is less than comparable properties in the neighbourhood, in which case, there may be potential for a property renovation to increase the value.